dnesteryuk/site_prism.vcr/README.md

 end
 ```

-All arguments passed to `load_and_apply_vcr` method will be passed to `load` method of SitePrism.
-It allows you to change an url of the being loaded page.
+All arguments passed to the `load_and_apply_vcr` method will be passed to the `load` method of SitePrism.
+It allows to change an url of the being loaded page:

 ```ruby
 page.load_and_apply_vcr(cat: 'tom') do